joaomcteixeira/taurenmd/README.rst

 Documentation
 =============

-**taurenmd** full documentation is available at: https://taurenmd.readthedocs.io, read there:
+**taurenmd**'s full documentation is available at: https://taurenmd.readthedocs.io, read there:

 #. how to install
-#. usage
+#. usage examples
 #. citing
 #. *etc...*